Essential Performance Standards for Admission and Progression in the School of Nursing Policy

 According to The Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing, 2008), learning how to providing safe and effective patient care is an integral aspect of nursing education.
-In order to prepare students to deliver safe and effective care in a clinical setting, the Lynchburg College Department of Nursing provides students opportunity to practice their skills in a laboratory setting.
+In order to prepare students to deliver safe and effective care in a clinical setting, the University of Lynchburg Department of Nursing provides students opportunity to practice their skills in a laboratory setting.

-In addition to assuring patient safety, Lynchburg College Department of Nursing is committed to promoting a safe learning environment (on campus or off campus).
+In addition to assuring patient safety, University of Lynchburg Department of Nursing is committed to promoting a safe learning environment (on campus or off campus).
 In order to provide a safe learning environment, students must be able to perform the duties of their roles in a safe, secure, productive, and effective manner and remain able to do so through the entire time they are engaged in learning activities.
 Students who are not able to do so may present a safety hazard to themselves, their peers, other healthcare providers and the public.
 For this reason, all students must be physically and mentally capable of safely performing the essential functions of his/her role.

 Qualified applicants are admitted and permitted to progress without discrimination with regard to race, color, national origin or ancestry, gender, age, religion, sexual orientation, veteran status or disability.
-Consistent with the Southern Regional Education Board’s recommendations for Nursing education, Lynchburg College Department of Nursing defines a qualified individual with a disability as “one who with or without reasonable accommodations or modification, meets the program’s essential eligibility requirements” (Aiken, 2013).
-The Lynchburg College Department of Nursing is committed to ensuring that otherwise qualified students with disabilities are given equal access through reasonable accommodations to its services and education for students with disabilities.
+Consistent with the Southern Regional Education Board’s recommendations for Nursing education, University of Lynchburg Department of Nursing defines a qualified individual with a disability as “one who with or without reasonable accommodations or modification, meets the program’s essential eligibility requirements” (Aiken, 2013).
+The University of Lynchburg Department of Nursing is committed to ensuring that otherwise qualified students with disabilities are given equal access through reasonable accommodations to its services and education for students with disabilities.

 A student must possess auditory ability to monitor and assess health needs.
 This includes (but is not limited to) the ability to: